-We currently operate and manage a temporary casino in Limassol and four satellite casinos in Nicosia, Larnaca, Ayia Napa and Paphos in Cyprus.
-In 2019, our facilities in Cyprus had an average of approximately 388 gaming machines and 38 gaming tables.
-For the years ended December 31, 2019 and 2018, net revenues generated from our operations in Cyprus amounted to US\$94.7 million and US\$33.0 million, representing 1.7% and 0.6% of our total net revenues, respectively.
+We currently operate and manage a temporary casino in Limassol and three satellite casinos in Nicosia, Ayia Napa and Paphos in Cyprus.
+In 2020, excluding gaming tables and gaming machines that were not in operation due to government-mandated closures or social distancing measures in relation to the COVID-19 outbreak, our facilities in Cyprus had an average of approximately 336 gaming machines and 28 gaming tables.
+For the years ended December 31, 2020, 2019 and 2018, operating revenues generated from our operations in Cyprus amounted to US\$51.0 million, US\$94.7 million and US\$33.0 million, representing 3.0%, 1.7% and 0.6% of our total operating revenues, respectively.